WaveEngine/EvergineDocs/manual/extensions/armobile/index.md

 Prefab counts with a [XRPlaneRenderer](xref:Evergine.Components.XR.XRPlaneRenderer) that lets you change the material used to draw the planes.

 ## Known issues
-As _ARMobile_ extension is in a _preview_ state, you could find some issues while running applications.
+As _ARMobile_ extension is in _experimental_ state, you could find some issues while running applications.
 This is a list of known issues:
 - Application crashes when returning back from background.
 - You will find, in Debug configuration, some _Google.AR.Core.Exceptions.DeadlineExceededException_ exceptions that are written to output console, depending on _ARMobileManager_ configuration.
 - When dragging AR prefabs to the scene, you need to ensure that their _Transform3D_ location is set to (0, 0, 0) position.
-Any other position could provoke an _OpenGL_ rendering issue that results in a fullscreen green texture.
+Any other position could provoke an _OpenGL_ rendering issue that results in a full screen green texture.